littleblob/NYUSportsHistory/README.md

 ## 🎨 Customization

-- 🎨 Modify color palettes using [`plotly.colors.qualitative`](https://plotly.com/python/discrete-color/)
+- 🎨 Modify color palettes using [`plotly.colors.qualitative`](https://plotly.com/python/discrete-color/).
+Color is set for each chart on line 32.
-- 🧩 Adjust chart size, legends, layout, and font in the script
+- 🧩 Adjust chart size, legends, layout, and font by modifying the properties delineated in the fig.update functions beginning at line 128.
-- 📅 Extend for weekly/daily aggregations if desired
+- 📅 Play with different aggregations by Month or Year adjusting the parameters of 'freq =' on lines 21 and 26.
+- 🎓 Change out the logo by adding a new .PNG file to line 161.
+Please note the the file must be .PNG in order to properly convert to base64 using this method.
+Other file types will require a more complex workaround.

 ## 📜 License